rehierl/html-outliner-spec/issue-associations-notes.md

 therefore only assume that [type-4](#type-4) applies.

-**TODO** - There need to be explicit "associate" statements - The reason is that type-4's "when exiting" needs to be changed into "when entering".
+**TODO** - There need to be explicit "associate" statements - The reason is that type-4's "when exiting" should be changed into "when entering".

 <!-- ======================================================================= -->
 <h3 id="type-4">Type 4 - Associate node X with 'current section'</h3>